Please email us here or use the contact form below.

 It is not our intention to try and compete with the many individual experts and researchers of the banjo, and its makers, but to provide a single comprehensive reference site for those who have an old banjo and wish to know something about its maker.

-Consequently we are very happy to provide a link to other sites for a particular maker where there is more detailed research information.
+We are very happy to provide a link to other sites for a particular maker where there is more detailed research information.

 As the opportunity arises to add to the site we are happy to do so, whether it is through corrections notified to us by interested parties, our own research or the opportunity to buy a banjo from an obscure maker to include on the site.